FAQs: Voice Over Pay-to-Play Sites

 Is someone using my audition without my permission?

 This is a common fear among voice actors.
-You take the time to voice a great audition, you hear nothing back and you wonder if someone stole your VO.
+You take the time to voice a great audition, you hear nothing back and you wonder if someone stole your voice over.
 Not likely.
 Even if you read the audition all the way through and do not watermark, clients are not likely to swipe your voiceover.
 Most voice actor sites vet their clients, which helps screen out the baddies.
 Most of all, there is not a production house or ad agency that would stay in business if they were stealing voice work.
 It’s a poor business model.
 Clients are making money off you.
 They need you.
 Stealing your voice over would ruin a client’s rep and hinder their ability to hire the voice actors they need to stay in business.
 Plus, there are ways to make sure you audition cannot be used without your permission.
 One way to make sure your audition is safe is to not voice the entire audition script.
 Voice most of the copy if you like.
 The client will contact you and have you voice the whole thing if they like you for a job.

 But I have been asked to voice the entire script.